Azure/azure-sdk-for-go/sdk/storage/azblob/README.md

 The storage account is specified when the `azblob.Client` is constructed.
 Use the appropriate client constructor function for the authentication mechanism you wish to use.

-Learn more about options for authentication _(including Connection Strings, Shared Key, Shared Key Signatures, Active Directory, and anonymous public access)_ [in our examples.](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/storage/azblob/examples_test.go)
+Learn more about options for authentication _(including Connection Strings, Shared Key, Shared Access Signatures (SAS), Azure Active Directory (AAD), and anonymous public access)_ [in our examples.](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/storage/azblob/examples_test.go)

 ### Goroutine safety
 We guarantee that all client instance methods are goroutine-safe and independent of each other ([guideline](https://azure.github.io/azure-sdk/golang_introduction.html#thread-safety)).
 This ensures that the recommendation of reusing client instances is always safe, even across goroutines.